This job is sometimes referred to by alternative titles

 - different wine styles and varieties

-- winery and vineyard technology
+- winery and vineyard technology and tracking software

 - wine-related science, such as chemistry, biology and microbiology, and laboratory skills